sreedevk/brainfunc/README.md

 # Brainfunc
 ### A Functional Brainfuck Interpreter Written in Ruby

 This is yet another implementation of the [Brainfuck Interpreter](https://en.wikipedia.org/wiki/Brainfuck).
 The style of implementation of this interpreter is mostly functional (avoids mutations, sideeffects for the most part).
-The core of the VM itself is written in ~39 lines of ruby (heavily golfed)
+The core of the VM itself is written in ~39 lines (excluding repl support functions) of ruby (heavily golfed)

 ## Installation